freenas/freenas-docs/userguide/tn_vcenter.rst

 * Use vCenter to manage %brand% datastore creation and sharing, storage snapshot backups, and Role-Based Access Control (RBAC).

-The %brand% vCenter plugin is available separately from %brand%.
+The vCenter Plugin is available separately from %brand%.
 Download it from `<https://vcplugin.ixsystems.com/plugin/>`__.